ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 apigateway/conf/passphrasePolicy.json
 ```

-## userconfig.dtd for node manager
+## userconfig.xml for node manager

 User configurations for node manager.

 ```
-apigateway/conf/userconfig.dtd
+apigateway/conf/userconfig.xml
 ```

-This file is pulled in via `system/conf/config.dtd`, which is used in the `system/conf/nodemanager.xml`.
+This file is pulled in via `system/conf/config.xml`, which is used in the `system/conf/nodemanager.xml`.

 ## API Manager custom properties